spark-mv/cdn/README.md

 # Hola Video CDN

 Hola CDN is client side JavaScript module that saves over 52% bandwidth, cutting your CDN costs by half.
+It's extremely easy to [test in under 5 minutes] (https://github.com/hola/cdn#test-it-in-under-a-minute-with-chrome).

 **_This module is completly free for both non-commercial and commercial use._**